wicklund220/final_project/workout-app/planning/README.md

 10. user is interested in keeping track of their various workouts over time to see how much they've progressed in their fitness journey

 # MVP
 Create a fully functional react app that allows users to create and store workouts and goals, with a node.js/express back end to remember user information.
 Also include a spotify API to allow users to listen to music while using the app.
 App will have full CRUD functionality.
 The app will also have the appearance of a professional website/app.
-I plan to implement Material UI as my technology not learned in class.
+I plan to implement Evergreen UI and an email submission form as my technologies not learned in class.

 # Stretch Goals
 Allow users to see other users workouts